GoogleCloudPlatform/datastream-bigquery-migration-toolkit/README.md

 Datastream BigQuery Migration Toolkit is an open-source software offered by Google Cloud which makes it easy for customers to migrate from Dataflow's [Datastream to BigQuery template](https://cloud.google.com/dataflow/docs/guides/templates/provided/datastream-to-bigquery) to [Datastream's native BigQuery replication solution](https://cloud.google.com/datastream-for-bigquery).
 The toolkit creates a Datastream-compatible BigQuery table in the user's Google Cloud project, and copies the content of a BigQuery table created by Dataflow to the newly created BigQuery table.

-On a high level, the migration story consists of the following steps:
+At a high level, the migration consists of the following steps:
 1. Create, start and pause a Datastream stream with a BigQuery destination.
 2. Run the migration tool on each BigQuery table that needs to be migrated.
 3. Resume the stream.

 ## Overview
 The toolkit does the following:
-1. Retrieves the source table schema using Datastream's [discover API](https://cloud.google.com/datastream/docs/using-datastream-apis#creating_and_managing_connection_profiles).
+1. Retrieves the source table schema using the Datastream [discover API](https://cloud.google.com/datastream/docs/using-datastream-apis#creating_and_managing_connection_profiles).
 2. Creates a Datastream-compatible BigQuery table based on the retrieved schema.
 3. Fetches the schema of the BigQuery table from which you're migrating to determine the necessary data type conversions.
 4. Copies all existing rows from the original table to the new table, including appropriate column type [casts](https://cloud.google.com/bigquery/docs/reference/standard-sql/conversion_functions#cast).

-This migration is designed for Datastream customers migrating off of Dataflow's [Datastream to BigQuery template](https://cloud.google.com/dataflow/docs/guides/templates/provided/datastream-to-bigquery), but it can also assist in migration from other pipelines, as explained below.
+This migration tool is designed primarily for Datastream customers migrating from Dataflow's [Datastream to BigQuery template](https://cloud.google.com/dataflow/docs/guides/templates/provided/datastream-to-bigquery), but can also be used to assist in migrations from other pipelines, as explained below.

 ## Limitations
-* The toolkit expects column names in the existing and new BigQuery tables to match (ignoring metadata columns).
-This should be the case if no Dataflow user-defined functions (UDFs) were applied on the existing table.
+* The toolkit expects column names in the existing and new BigQuery tables to match exactly (ignoring metadata columns).
+This should already be the case if no user-defined functions (UDFs) were applied on the table in the Dataflow template.
 * Cross-region and cross-project migrations aren't supported.
 * The migration works on a per-table basis.
 * Supports only Oracle and MySQL sources.